OpenSPP/doc_test/docs/user_guide/access_management.md

 ![View of a group’s form emphasizing the tab menus in OpenSPP](access_management/groups-menus.png)

-*Access Rights* rules are the first level of rights.
-The field is composed of the object name, which is the technical name given to a model.
-For each model, enable the following options as appropriate:
+The first level of rights is the *Access Rights* rules.
+The *Access Rights* field comprises of the object name, which is a technical name assigned to a model.
+Enable the following options for each model:

-- *Read*: the values of that object can be only seen by the user.
+- *Read*: The user can only view the values of that object.
-- *Write*: the values of that object can be edited by the user.
+- *Write*: The user can edit the values of that object.
-- *Create*: values for that object can be created by the user.
+- *Create*: The user can create values for that object.
-- *Delete*: the values of that object can be deleted by the user.
+- *Delete*: The user can delete the values of that object.

 ![View of a group’s form emphasizing the tab access rights in OpenSPP](access_management/groups-access-rights.png)

-As a second layer of editing and visibility rules, *Record Rules* can be formed.
+You can form *Record Rules* as a second layer of editing and visibility rules.
 They overwrite, or refine, the *Access Rights*.
-A record rule is written using a *Domain*.
+The user writes a record rule using a *Domain*.
 Domains are conditions used to filter or searching data.
 Therefore, a domain expression is a list of conditions.
 For each rule, choose among the following options: *Read*, *Write*, *Create* and *Delete* values.

 ![View of a group’s form emphasizing the tab record rules in OpenSPP](access_management/groups-record-rules.png)